No booking fees on the app

 London to Birmingham train travel guide

-Travelling by train from London to Birmingham is efficient and offers a scenic and comfortable experience.
-With frequent departures from London, you can reach Birmingham in just 1h 16m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from London to Birmingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London, you can get to Birmingham in just 1h 16m, making it an ideal and convenient choice for travelling between them.

 Planning and booking